hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/Map-Reduce-Index.md

 **Use Cases**

-The best known example for map-reduce algorithms are text processing like counting the word frequency in large texts or websites but there are more interesting example use cases out there like:
+The best known examples for map-reduce algorithms are text processing like counting the word frequency in large texts or websites but there are more interesting example use cases out there like:

  - Log Analysis